TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "SDR (no WEBDL) - [Click to show/hide]"

     - This will prevent grabbing UHD/4k Remux and Bluray encode releases without HDR Formats - i.e., SDR WEB releases will still be allowed.
+4K SDR WEB releases can look better than the 1080p version, owing to improved bitrates.

 ??? example "JSON - [Click to show/hide]"